Fola2x/ArkheOS/README.md

 ## About

+ArkheOS is two things working together:

+- **A prebuilt, already-debloated Windows 11 25H2 ISO** — download it straight from [arkheos.xyz](https://arkheos.xyz), flash it, install it.
+It's built by combining a clean Windows 11 image with the ArkheOS playbook via [AME Wizard](https://ameliorated.info/), so the debloating is baked in before you ever boot it.
-ArkheOS is an [AME Wizard](https://ameliorated.info/) playbook for Windows 11 — it applies on top of a normal Windows install rather than replacing it.
-Prepare for maximum performance and enjoy: privacy hardened, bloat removed, and a full library of opt-in tweaks you control instead of a black box that decides for you.
+- **The ArkheOS playbook itself** — the same `.yml` tweak library and `.bat` scripts in this repo, which you can apply on top of the ISO (or on top of any normal Windows 11 install) for performance, privacy, and gaming tweaks.
+Fully opt-in — a black box that decides for you this is not.

-Everything ArkheOS does is a plain `.yml` playbook and a folder of `.bat` scripts.
-Nothing is hidden in a compiled binary — open `Configuration\` and `Executables\` and read exactly what runs before you ever install it.
+Nothing here is hidden in a compiled binary.
+Open `Configuration\` and `Executables\` and read exactly what runs before you ever install anything.

 ## What the installer actually does

-ArkheOS keeps the automated install deliberately small:
+Whether it's baked into the ISO build or run yourself via AME Wizard, the automated install is deliberately small:

 1. Copies ArkheOS system files and drops a desktop shortcut
 2. Downloads the **Arkhe Toolbox** (`Post.exe`) straight to your desktop